 Enter today's date or the date your authorizing official approved this budget.
-If you are submitting a revision, remember to update this field to the current date.
+If a re-submission, remember to update this field.

 PERIOD OF PERFORMANCE REQUESTED.

 Enter the start and end date of your requested project period.
 The start date can be no earlier than the funding opportunity's earliest allowable start date.
 All costs in the budget must be incurred within the period of performance.